Vrije Universiteit Amsterdam

-The University consistently ranks among the top 150 universities in the world by prominent international ranking tables.
 As of October 2021, the VU had 29,796 registered students, most of whom were full-time students.
 That year, the university had 2,263 faculty members and researchers, and 1,410 administrative, clerical and technical employees, based on FTE units.
-The university's annual endowment for 2014 was circa €480 million.
-About three quarters of this endowment is government funding; the remainder is made up of tuition fees, research grants, and private funding.
+The university's annual endowment for 2024 was circa €798 million.
+About two thirds of this endowment is government funding; the remainder is made up of tuition fees, research grants, and private funding.

 The official university seal is entitled The Virgin in the Garden.
 Personally chosen by Abraham Kuyper, the Reformed-Protestant leader and founder of the university, it depicts a virgin living in freedom in a garden while pointing towards God, referring to the Protestant Reformation in the Netherlands in the 16th and 17th century.
 In 1990, the university adopted the mythical griffin as its common emblem.